 1876: In Ogdensburg, NY, Mordecai Joseph Brill and Lottie Tumim gave birth to Abram Brill, a graduate of the University of Cincinnati and Hebrew Union College who served as the rabbi at Congregation Beth El in Helena, Arkansas before moving to Greenville, Mississippi where he also served as Rabbi.

-1879: An article published today "The Family Sentiment in Americans" claims that people in the United States are changing their views about family history and genealogy saying that "next to the Jews, we are becoming the genealogical nation on the face of the earth."
+1879: "The Family Sentiment in Americans" published today claims that people in the United States are changing their views about family history and genealogy saying that "next to the Jews, we are becoming the genealogical nation on the face of the earth."

 1879: A prominent New York banker who is a member of Temple Emanu-El said today that Lewis May, one of the most outspoken advocates for replacing Saturday morning services with Sunday morning serves has just been re-elected as the congregation’s President.
 In his acceptance address, Mr. May expressed a personal distaste for the change but said he recognized it as a necessity since many of the younger men belonging to the Temple could not attend services on Saturday for commercial reasons.